-Bridge is currently closed due to a recent tree fall.
-The walking track to
+Montezuma Falls Suspension Bridge is currently closed due to a tree fall.

 Locations affected: Montezuma Falls;